Who are we?

 West Yorkshire – Finding Independence (WY-FI) is made up of a partnership of seven organisations across West Yorkshire including: Humankind (lead partner), Bridge, Barca-Leeds, Community Links, Foundation, Spectrum CIC, and Touchstone.
 We firmly believe that by working together the WY-FI Project will strengthen support to those with multiple and complex needs to ensure their effective engagement in services to enable them achieve their personal goals and aspirations.

-WY-FI is one of twelve Fulfilling Lives partnerships in England supported by National Lottery funding from the Big Lottery Fund.
+WY-FI is one of twelve Fulfilling Lives partnerships in England supported by National Lottery funding from the National Lottery Community Fund

 What do we do?

 WY-FI supports people who are not engaging effectively with services and are experiencing entrenched needs in at least three of the following HARM area:

 - Mental ill-health

 • are supported by Navigators and Specialist Workers who build trusting relationships over time and who are service neutral

 • receive person-centred support to achieve their hopes and aspirations